An Irish (and Scots and Scottish) ode to ethnic names on Saint Patrick’s Day.

 It took me some time to find something new, but after a few no-gos fell upon “Cai” when looking up old Celtic names.
-Before I even began to medically change, I legally changed my name so my insurance, my HRT refills, everything had my name on it.
+Before I even began to medically transition, I legally changed my name so my insurance, my HRT refills, everything had my name on it.
 At least seeing the name change would help ease my dysphoria early on.

 “Cai” has two distinct but simultaneous etymologies.
 The most obvious is the Welsh; it is the Welsh spelling of “Kay” as seen of the stepbrother of King Arthur, Sir Kay (or Sir Cai).
 This name comes from Latin Caius, which means “rejoice”.
 The other is the Scots (not Scottish!) spelling for the English “quay”, which means “wharf”.